couchbaselabs/node-ottoman/vuepress/guides/connections.md

 const connection = connect('couchbase://localhost/travel-sample@admin:password');
 ```

-This is the minimum needed to connect the travel-sample bucket.
+This is the minimum needed to connect to the travel-sample bucket.
-If connecting fails on your machine, try using 127.0.0.1 instead of `localhost`.
+If the connection fails on your machine, try using 127.0.0.1 instead of `localhost`.

 ### Connection String Anatomy